— Researched and written by Dr. Sandip Roy.

 Mindfulness meditation helps you face and acknowledge your thoughts without judging them or avoiding them.

 Mindfulness is a focused awareness of the events and experiences in the present moment.
 On the flip side, a lack of mindfulness is unawareness of the processes in our inner and outer worlds.

 A drop of mindfulness each day can help you develop a non-judging, non-identifying attitude.
 It lets you cultivate a steady focus, detached vigilance, openness, and curiosity.

 So, try including 5–15 minutes of mindfulness meditation in your daily life.

 Here is a beginner’s guide: 7-Step Beginner Guide To Mindfulness Meditation.

-What kindness really means?
+What does kindness really mean?

 According to psychologists, kindness refers to prosocial behavior that intends to benefit others, regardless of any personal benefit to oneself.
 It is characterized by empathy, compassion, and concern for the well-being of others.

 Research in positive psychology has strongly suggested that kindness has many benefits, including increased happiness, improved social connections, and enhanced physical health.
 When we engage in acts of kindness, our brains release feel-good chemicals like dopamine, which can boost our mood and reduce stress.